-Resolution No. 22-XX
+Resolution No. 22-21

-RESOLUTION NO. 21-18
+RESOLUTION NO. 22-21

-RESOLUTION OF THE BOARD OF DIRECTORS OF THE MIDPENINSULA REGIONAL OPEN SPACE DISTRICT ADOPTING THE BUDGET FOR THE FISCAL YEAR ENDING JUNE 30, 2022 AND THE CAPITAL IMPROVEMENT AND ACTION PLAN 2022-2024
+RESOLUTION OF THE BOARD OF DIRECTORS OF THE MIDPENINSULA REGIONAL OPEN SPACE DISTRICT ADOPTING THE BUDGET FOR THE FISCAL YEAR ENDING JUNE 30, 2023 AND THE CAPITAL IMPROVEMENT AND ACTION PLAN 2023-2025

-WHEREAS, the Board of Directors of the Midpeninsula Regional Open Space District desires to establish a Budget for the Fiscal Year Ending June 30, 2022 (Exhibit A - FY22 Budget and Action Plan); and
+WHEREAS, the Board of Directors of the Midpeninsula Regional Open Space District (Board) desires to establish a Budget for the Fiscal Year Ending June 30, 2023, attached hereto as Exhibit A - FY23 Budget and Action Plan; and

-WHEREAS, the Board of Directors of the Midpeninsula Regional Open Space District desires to establish a Capital Improvement and Action Plan, which addresses the following program areas: Land Acquisition and Preservation; Natural Resources Protection and Restoration; Public Access, Education, and Outreach; and Assets and Organizational Support (Exhibit A - Section 3).
+WHEREAS, the Board desires to establish a Capital Improvement and Action Plan, which addresses the following program areas: Land Acquisition and Preservation; Natural Resources Protection and Restoration; Public Access, Education, and Outreach; and Assets and Organizational Support, attached hereto as Exhibit A - Section 3.

-NOW, THEREFORE, the Board of Directors of the Midpeninsula Regional Open Space ce District
+NOW, THEREFORE, the Board of Directors of the Midpeninsula Regional Open Space District does resolve as follows: